recursehex/Hybrid/docs/type_system/structs.md

 ## Overview

-Structs in Hybrid are user-defined composite types that group related data and methods together.
-They provide a way to create custom data structures with fields and constructor methods, similar to C structs but with constructor support.
+Structs in Hybrid are user-defined composite types that group related data together.
+Structs cannot define methods, unlike classes.
+This design keeps structs as simple data containers, similar to C structs but with constructor support.
+If you need methods, access modifiers, or full object-oriented programming capabilities, use classes instead.

 ## Struct Declaration